isomerpages/moe-telokuraupri/_about-tkps/School History.md

 Moving through its 95 year history, multiple locations and mergers, the 95th anniversary mural tells you about our students and their experiences in primary school.

 ### **The Beginning of Eunos Primary School**
-Eunos Primary School is locate at the junction of Jalan Eunos an Pan Island Expressway, occupying the former site of Jalan Eunos and Jalan Daud Primary Schools.
-The school started functioning on 3 January 1984 le by then Principal Mrs Salmah Yunos.
+Eunos Primary School is located at the junction of Jalan Eunos and Pan Island Expressway, occupying the former site of Jalan Eunos and Jalan Daud Primary Schools.
+The school started functioning on 3 January 1984 led by then Principal Mrs Salmah Yunos.
 The school was officially opened on 4 September 1985.
-In December 2002, the school was relocate to its holding area at Chai Chee Lane for PRIME for a period of 3 years.
+In December 2002, the school was relocated to its holding area at Chai Chee Lane for PRIME for a period of 3 years.
 In December 2004, the school then returned to its current location.

 ### **The Transition**
 Throughout its short history, Eunos primary has gone through a transformation and progress to offer a wide range of programmes which support holistic education and cater to the needs of all Eunosians, preparing them to meet the demands of the 21st century.
 Through their participation in these programmes, students build precious bonds of friendship with their peers, develop their characters, learned values and deepened their sense of belonging to the school and community.
 Through the Learning for Life Programme, the students were offered a broad-based programmes to encourage the Eunosians to discover their interests, pursue their diverse talents and strive for their personal best.